-Our LPN and Certified Medical Assistants at Family Care Associates are here to provide advice and quality care to our patients.
+Our Certified Medical Assistants at Family Care Associates are here to provide advice and quality care to our patients.
 Below you will find advice regarding the treatment of common health problems.
 At the bottom of this page, you will find a link to our Well Child Exam and Vaccine Schedule, as well as, a link to Dosing Charts for over the counter (OTC) Medications:

 Feel free to call our office with any questions or concerns.
 Please call for appointment for the following concerns:

 - Infants 12 months and under with fever, cough or wheezing

 - Wheezing or any breathing problems

 - The patient must be seen in the office to receive a work or school excuse